james-rae/rql-nodojo/README.md

 This is an implementation of Resource Query Language (RQL) that does not use the DOJO AMD framework.
 The implementation primarily focuses on the ability to apply an RQL query string against a JSON array.

 The original project (in AMD form) can be found at [github.com/kriszyp/rql](https://github.com/kriszyp/rql), along with some good documentation.
-It's some good stuff, check it out.
+It's some fine stuff, check it out.
 This [query engine sandbox](http://rql-engine.eu01.aws.af.cm/) is also useful for learning and testing with the original RQL engine.

 # Using the Library